Lesa's course directory

 Course Requirements:

 Participants will have the opportunity to earn up to 100 total points in this course by completing work outside of class.
-Up to 88 points can be earned from submitting homework assignments (approximately 6 in total) through a custom online system—these will be graded for accuracy.
-Up to 12 points may be earned from submitting formative assessments (approximately 6 in total); these will be graded for effort only—incorrect answers will not be penalized.
-Please note there will also be an opportunity to earn up to 2 extra credit points (labeled as homework 0).
-There may be other opportunities to earn extra credit at the instructor's discretion.
+Up to 88 points can be earned from submitting homework assignments (HW; 6 planned inititally) through a custom online system—these will be graded for accuracy.
+Up to 12 points may be earned from submitting formative assessments (FA; 6 planned initially); these will be graded for effort only—incorrect answers will not be penalized.
+Participants may earn up to 2 extra credit points for completing homework 0; there may be other opportunities to earn extra credit at the instructor's discretion.
 Finally, revisions to the planned course schedule and/or content may result in fewer homework assignments and formative assessments (and thus fewer total points) at the instructor's discretion.
+If that happens, this syllabus will be updated to reflect the new point totals.

 Policy on Accepting Late Work and Grades of Incomplete:

 Participants may submit work at any point during the semester to be counted towards their course grade.
-However, in order to provide participants with prompt feedback, late homework assignments will incur a 1-point penalty, and late formative assessments will incur a 0.5-point penalty.
+However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty, and late formative assessments will incur a 1-point penalty (overall, not per day) .
 Extensions will be granted as needed for extenuating circumstances (e.g., conferences, comprehensive exams, family obligations) if requested at least two weeks in advance of the due date.
 A final grade of "incomplete" will only be given in dire circumstances and entirely at the instructor's discretion.
-All work must be submitted by Friday, May 13, 2021 at 5:00 PM to be included in the course grade.
+All work must be submitted by Thursday, December 19, 2024, at 11:59 PM to be included in the course grade.

 Final grades will be determined according to the percentage earned of the total possible points: